Best Practices

 If you share (or plan to share) your finances with another person, you will want to consider if it makes sense for you and your partner to have completely combined accounts or if keeping some of your finances separate is a better option for you.
 To learn more about how Mark and his wife agreed to split up their finances, check out his post, The Financial Strategy That Saved My Marriage.

 When it comes to picking the right kinds of accounts, particularly investment/savings accounts, there are many different financial vehicles available, each with their own pros and cons.
-Of course, your bank will be glad to open you a savings account along with your checking, and this may be a good option for you as a “cushion”; however, there are many other options that offer better rates, ranging from relatively liquid high-yield savings accounts to long-term 529 education savings plans.
+Of course, your bank will be glad to open you a savings account along with your checking, and this may be a good option for you as a “cushion”; however, there are many other options that offer better rates, ranging from liquid high-yield savings or cash management accounts, to long-term 529 education savings plans.
 To explore which of the many investment options available make the most sense for you, we strongly recommend that you consult with a knowledgeable and qualified financial professional.

 A note regarding opening multiple savings accounts for different purposes or “goals” (such as a “marketing account”, “payroll account”, “new car account”, etc) - some people choose to have separate savings accounts with specific goals associated to each one, and while this may work for some people, in general, we recommend keeping fewer accounts and managing your savings goals with an accounting tool such as You Need a Budget (for personal finances) or QuickBooks Online (for business finances).